ashishofficial1/SQL_Projects/README.md

 on a.`Reason for absence` = r.Number;

-After filtering these data in MYSQL I uploaded these data in Power BI and make a beautiful dashboard.
+After filtering these data in MYSQL I loaded these data in Power BI and make a beautiful dashboard.